 Adopted November 30, 2016

-The doctoral program in Comparative Literature trains students at the highest level to think across linguistic and cultural borders and to consider theoretically the relationship of literary and related texts to other disciplines and media.
+The graduate program in Comparative Literature trains students at the highest level to think across linguistic and cultural borders and to consider theoretically the relationship of literary and related texts to other disciplines and media.

-Learning Goal 1 for Students: Attain marked ability, scholarship, research and leadership skills in comparative interdisciplinary literary, visual and cultural studies.
+Learning Goal 1 for students: Attain marked ability, scholarship, research and leadership skills in comparative interdisciplinary literary, visual, and cultural studies.

 Assessment of student achievement of Goal 1: